MicrosoftDocs/azure-devops-docs/docs/build-release/define/repository.md

 ### Connect using your GitHub user account

+> [!NOTE]
-> **Note:**  If you're using a pop-up blocker, you'll need to allow your Team Services account to display pop-up windows.
+> If you're using a pop-up blocker, you'll need to allow your Team Services account to display pop-up windows.

 This is the easier way to authorize your account.
 This approach grants your Team Services account access to GitHub via OAuth.